ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 ## Implementation Details

-The integration between `FiberScheduler` and `ThreadPool` follows these principles:
+The integration between `Dcheduler` and `ThreadPool` follows these principles:

-1. `FiberScheduler` maintains ownership of all fiber scheduling
+1. `Dcheduler` maintains ownership of all fiber scheduling
 2. `ThreadPool` only knows about commands and responses
 3. Communication happens via value objects with validation
 4. State is managed in dedicated `FiberState` objects